snowleopard/build/README.md

 are numbers, text, etc. that are typically displayed inside cells.

 It is convenient to assume that the value *store* is total, i.e. it contains a value for every possible key.
-We therefore assume that the type of values is capable of encoding values corresponding to non-existent files and empty cells.
+We therefore also assume that the type of values is capable of encoding values corresponding to non-existent files (or empty cells).

-We use a cryptographic *hash function* to for efficient tracking and sharing of build results.
+We use a cryptographic *hash function* for efficient tracking and sharing of build results.

 In our current implementation type variables `k` and `v` stand for the types of